MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 ### Back up the data warehouse databases

- Use the following procedure to back up the data warehouse databases on the original computer running SQL Server.
+ Use the following procedure to back up the data warehouse databases on the original computer running SQL Server:

 1. Sign in to the original computer running SQL Server that is hosting the data warehouse databases, and open **SQL Server Management Studio**.